V-Rajasekar/cloud/Personal Finance/Basics of Stock Picking.md

  2. See there 5 years finanical records

 ## How to  value a stock ?
->what is the company doing?
+> What is the company doing?
 >EV/EBITDA valudation method.
 >
 ## Reference